jkittner/postgres-angle-avg/README.md

 ### SQL Function Creation

-The `angle_avg.so` needs to be placed in a directory, which can be accessed by PostgreSQL e.g. `/usr/local/lib/funcs/angle_avg.so`.
+The `angle_avg.so` needs to be placed in a directory, which can be accessed by PostgreSQL.
+Ideally `/usr/lib/postgresql/16/lib/angle_avg.so` or what `pg_config --pkglibdir` returns.

-Change the `angle_avg.sql` file so it matches the directory.
 Execute the `angle_avg.sql` file and now the function `avg_angle` is available.

 ### Example